EFeru/hoverboard-firmware-hack-FOC/README.md

 Recommendation: Nunchuk Breakout Board https://github.com/Jan--Henrik/hoverboard-breakout

 Most robust way for input is to use the ADC and potis.
 It works well even on 1m unshielded cable.
 Solder ~100k Ohm resistors between ADC-inputs and gnd directly on the mainboard.
 Use potis as pullups to 3.3V.

 ---
-## Example Variants

-This firmware offers currently these variants (selectable in [platformio.ini](/platformio.ini) or [config.h](/Inc/config.h)):
-- **VARIANT_ADC**: In this variant the motors are controlled by two potentiometers connected to the Left sensor cable (long wired)
-- **VARIANT_USART**: In this variant the motors are controlled via serial protocol (e.g. on USART3 right sensor cable, the short wired cable).
-The commands can be sent from an Arduino.
-Check out the [hoverserial.ino](/02_Arduino/hoverserial) as an example sketch.
-- **VARIANT_NUNCHUK**: Wii Nunchuk offers one hand control for throttle, braking and steering.
-This was one of the first input device used for electric armchairs or bottle crates.
-- **VARIANT_PPM**: This is when you want to use a RC remote control with PPM Sum signal
-- **VARIANT_IBUS**: This is when you want to use a RC remote control with Flysky IBUS protocol connected to the Left sensor cable.
-- **VARIANT_HOVERCAR**: In this variant the motors are controlled by two pedals brake and throttle.
-Reverse is engaged by double tapping on the brake pedal at standstill.
-- **VARIANT_TRANSPOTTER**: This build is for transpotter which is a hoverboard based transportation system.
-For more details on how to build it check [here](https://github.com/NiklasFauth/hoverboard-firmware-hack/wiki/Build-Instruction:-TranspOtter) and [here](https://hackaday.io/project/161891-transpotter-ng).

-Of course the firmware can be further customized for other needs or projects.

----